pmitros/cpsd-lottery/docs/schools/tobin.md

 ### Tips for new families

-* **Be prepared** It's tough to come into a public school at 3 years old.
+* **Be prepared.** It's tough to come into a public school at 3 years old.
 It can also be logistically difficult for transportation (no bus until age 4).
 Tough to get kids in/out at that age.
 Kids also ought to be potty trained (they can be asked to leave if they are not; it's not common, but it's happened)
-* **You won't see evidence of learning right away**.
-The first year or two is foundational stuff you might not pick up on as a parent: Writing grip.
+* **You won't see evidence of learning right away.** The first year or two is foundational stuff you might not pick up on as a parent: Writing grip.
 Manipulating small objects.
 Etc.
 * **You have to understand Montessori**.
 The method has different milestones.
-Just because kids get in early, that doesn't mean they'll be ahead of the game -- the early start is not there to be a genius production business.
-It's a pretty subtle program
+Just because kids get in early, that doesn't mean they'll be ahead of the game -- the early start is not there to be a genius production business but to get kids used to the structure of school, develop appropriate attitudes towards learning, etc. It's a pretty subtle program.
-* **There are options for afterschool care**, even at the 3-year-old level
+* **There are options for afterschool care**, even at the 3-year-old level.
 * **Don't worry too much**.
-The school knows how to address issues for young kids.
-Teacher aides will help 3-year-olds with lunch (e.g. to open tupperware), take them to bathroom, make sure a coat is on going outside, etc. It's not daycare -- it's a big step up -- but there is support to make it work
+The school knows how to address young kids' issues.
+Teacher aides will help 3-year-olds with lunch (e.g. to open containers), take them to bathroom, make sure winter clothing is on, etc. It's not daycare -- it's a big step up -- but there is support to make it work.
 * **Observe Children's House before coming in**.
 They're flexible about observation.
-Observe 1-3 and 4-5 before kids go up to those grades too; the school encourages that.
+Observe grades 1-3 and grades 4-5 before kids go up to those grades too; the school encourages that.
 The transitions are big, but the school does a good job preparing kids and parents for them.
 There are parent workshops to explain what happens in transition.
 Take advantage of that.
-It's a big transition, but the kid is ready to get out at that point ("senioritis" in kindergarten).
+It's a big transition, but the kid is ready to get out at that point (kids get "senioritis" in kindergarten).

 ## Academics